camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-instance-restart.md

 *Asynchronous* is recommended to keep ticked when you want to process a large number of instances.
 Otherwise, unchecking the box allows you to process the batch in a synchronous manner.

 *Initial Variables* allows you to set the initial set of variables.
-By default is is the last set of variables used.
+By default it is the last set of variables used.

 *Without Business Key* offers the option to avoid taking over the business key of the historic process instance to the new instance.